 Their oval-shaped eyes come in various colors, ranging from hazel, brown, red, and black.
 Blue eyes and multi-colored eyes are considered breed defects.
 The nose color ranges from black to blue, chocolate, and red.
 A Dudley or an unpigmented nose is considered a fault.

 Their coats are wiry with a glossy sheen and smooth texture.
 For the white Pitbull, the white coat can be mixed with other dominant colors.
 You may have seen a white Pitbull with patches of black or brown.
 That variation is called the Moo Moo Pitbull since its coat mirrors that of the cow.

 Further, it has a thick medium-length tail that is wide at the base and narrower at the tip.

 Check out this cute all-white Pitbull puppies video.

 Are White Pitbulls Rare?

 The white Pitbull is either widely-sought or frowned upon in the Pitbull community.
-The reason for this is because this dog color is indeed rare; so rare that it is often linked to the development of health-related issues.
+The reason for this is that this dog color is indeed rare, so rare that it is often linked to the development of health-related issues.